rehierl/html-outliner-spec/issue-associations-notes.md

-Although the algorithm's definition does not (yet) use the exact same words as in [step 4.4.3](./outliner-steps.md/#4-4-3) (i.e. "create a section *for*"), this step can be understood to also define and set the above property.
+Although the algorithm's definition does not (yet) use the exact same words as in [step 4.4.3](./outliner-steps.md/#4-4-3) (i.e. "create a section *for*"), this step can be understood to define the exact same property.

 NOTE - The same applies when executing
 [step 4.9.3.2.1.1](./outliner-steps.md/#4-9-3-2-1-1).